CRUSTDE-ContainerizedRustDevEnv/windows_reinstall/README.md

 ## Linux shutdown

-Now I mostly use to dual-boot into Debian Linux.
-And there I use Podman to develope in Rust inside a container.
-Compiling is much faster than inside the WSL.
-Probably because of file acces.
+For some time I used to dual-boot into Debian Linux.
+And there I use Podman to develop in Rust inside a container.
+Compiling was much faster than inside the WSL.
+Probably because of file access.
 I suppose there are hundreds of small files and that is the major speed difference.
+Later I decided that it is not so important and I use Debian in WSL2 on Win10 again.
 The standard Linux shutdown is very slow because of Podman.
 So I created a small bash script `~/shut.sh`:

 ```bash